How to share accessibility information: 3 reasons to stop using ratings

 Choosing a location for a date night, family reunion, or coffee catch up can already be stressful.
 How many people are coming?
 What is the budget?
 Will there be something on the menu that everyone will like?

-On top of that disabled people have to worry about if a restaurant, bar or cafe labelled “accessible” will actually meet their access needs.
-Only 39% of disabled consumers feel confident that they're making the right choice when deciding to visit a place.
+And disabled people also have to worry if a restaurant labelled “accessible” will actually meet their access needs.
+Only 39% of disabled consumers feel confident before visiting a new venue.

-Providing detailed accessibility information, helps take away some of that stress, and creates disability inclusion, offering reassurance that disabled customers won't be surprised by the facilities when they arrive.
+Providing detailed accessibility information takes away some of that stress.
+Clear, detailed information offers reassurance that disabled guests won't be surprised by the facilities when they arrive.

 Ready to ditch the accessibility ratings?

-By sharing detailed, comprehensive accessibility information rather than vague labels or scores, you can empower disabled people to reclaim the decision-making process, by providing information that allows disabled people to choose for themselves what will work for their access needs.
+By sharing detailed, comprehensive accessibility information rather than vague labels or scores, you can empower disabled people to reclaim the decision-making process.

 Sociability’s Accessibility Management Systems take a different approach to accessibility by:

-Providing detailed accessibility information about both the sensory and physical aspects of a space, so that users with different disabilities have the information they need to make a decision.
+• Providing detailed accessibility information about both the sensory and physical aspects of a space.
+Users with different disabilities have the information they need to decide for themselves if a place is accessible.

-Join industry leaders like Arup and Toyota in setting new standards for accessibility and book a demo to see how Sociability can help achieve your goals!
+Join industry leaders like Arup and Toyota in setting new standards for accessibility.
+Book a demo to see how Sociability can help achieve your goals!